adymitruk/keep-me-commiting/README.md

 This little slackbot will let you know if you're forgetting to make a public contribution today!
 If he finds you you've been slacking, he'll PM you, then check back in an hour to see if you've righted your wrongs.

 Have you made a public commit yet?
-If not how about making a PR to make this bot bettar.
+If not how about making a PR to make this bot better.

 # Usage